 Is Maestri House S3 Coffee Scale with Timer Right for You?

-How do you read the display on the Maestri House S3?
+How well-built is the Maestri House S3?

 As an Amazon Associate we earn from qualifying purchases.